Larry Thomas Bell: Instrumental music

 Bell has composed works for many different instruments and instrumental combinations.
 Among his early works are Novelette for string quartet (1970), Mirage for flute and piano (1971), Eclogue for saxophone quartet (1973), his first String Quartet (1973), and Caprice for solo 'cello (1979).
 His noteworthy mature works include three string quartets, Harmonium, op.
 48 (1997) for brass quintet, Quintessence, op.
 39 (1993) for woodwind quintet, Tarab, op.
 66 (2003) for double cello quartet, a series of Caprices for solo instruments, and Serenades for various instrumental ensembles.
 Several recent instrumental pieces have featured standard Baroque instrumental combinations, especially for the alto recorder and 'cello, with or without accompaniment.

-Music for orchestra and band
+Orchestra and band music

 Among Bell's early works is Continuum, a student work for chamber orchestra (1971).
 A Piano Concerto was completed in 1989, followed by a Short Symphony for Band a decade later.
 Later orchestral works have added a children's chorus (Songs of Innocence and Experience) or a narrator (Hansel and Gretel).